 American Express Platinum Card

 American Express’ premium charge card is a great alternative for those who want more travel perks than rewards.
+But it’s annual fee is $695 compared to the Aspire Card’s $450 annual fee.
 The Platinum Card’s numerous perks are second to none for air travel whereas the Hilton card’s perks are hotel-specific.
 The Platinum Card comes with complimentary Hilton Gold Elite Status as opposed to the Hilton Aspire’s Diamond Elite Status.

 Moreover, the Platinum Card earns 5x Membership Rewards (MR) points on airfare and only one point on everything else.
 The Hilton Aspire is the better card for earning as you can earn more points faster in more categories.